ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Security

-Data authentication and optional data confidentiality MUST be integrated into the protocol, and downgrade attacks by an in-path attacker must be mitigated.
+Data authentication and integrity MUST be supported by the protocol, with optional support for data confidentiality.
+Downgrade attacks by an in-path attacker must be mitigated.
 The protocol SHOULD support different mechanisms to support different use cases.

 Upgrading cryptographic algorithms must be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks